codeforsanjose/calidrought-legacy/doc/apiary.md

 + county
 + hydrologicArea
 + nearbyCity
-+ point - the longitude:langitude marking for where the reservoir exists
++ point - the longitude:langitude marking for where the station exists
 + operator - which government entity owns the operation of the station

 + Request (application/json)